zxdev/kvs/readme.md

 ## density and shuffler considerations

-The size requriment and performance tuning needs to consider the voulme of data, table density, and format.
+The size requirement and performance tuning needs to consider the voulme of data, table density, and format.
 To determine optimal settings, tuning tests will need to be performed.

 Insert 10MM entires with padding factor of 2.5% (97.5% density).
 Memory requirement 78.201mb.